mappls-api/mapmyindia-interactive-map-js-api/15-mapmyindia-maps-api-heatmap-plugin-example/readme.md

 ```

 #### Mandatory Parameters
-1. data: Data based on which the heat map is generated.
+1. `data`: Data based on which the heat map is generated.
+Consists of an array of coordinate pairs (lat,long) as well as their color intensity values rannging from 0 to 1.
+Each point in the input array can be either an array like [50.5, 30.5, 0.5], or a Leaflet-compatible LatLng object.<br> Example:
+    ```js
+    var data=[[28.61477333,77.2425878,0.2],[28.612735,77.248696,0.5]];
+    ```
 2. options:
-      - minOpacity - the minimum opacity the heat will start at
+      - `minOpacity` - the minimum opacity the heat will start at
-      - maxZoom - zoom level where the points reach maximum intensity (as intensity scales with zoom), equals maxZoom of the map by default
+      - `maxZoom` - zoom level where the points reach maximum intensity (as intensity scales with zoom), equals maxZoom of the map by default.
-      - max - maximum point intensity, 1.0 by default
+      - `max` - maximum point intensity, 1.0 by default
-      - radius - radius of each "point" of the heatmap, 25 by default
+      - `radius` - radius of each "point" of the heatmap, 25 by default
-      - blur - amount of blur, 15 by default
+      - `blur` - amount of blur, 15 by default
-      - gradient - color gradient config, e.g. {0.4: 'blue', 0.65: 'lime', 1: 'red'}
+      - `gradient` - color gradient config, e.g. {0.4: 'blue', 0.65: 'lime', 1: 'red'}
-Each point in the input array can be either an array like [50.5, 30.5, 0.5], or a Leaflet LatLng object.

 ### Removing the heat map